-A home sleep test is a comfortable, convenient way to help your doctor get more information on how you breathe while you sleep.
+A home sleep test is a comfortable, convenient way to help our doctor get more information on how you breathe while you sleep.
 You’ll use a few different pieces of equipment for your home sleep test.
-A small cannula, or oxygen tube, will rest just inside your nostrils while you sleep.
+A small lightweight tube (called a cannula) will rest just inside your nostrils while you sleep.
 You’ll have a pulse oximeter on your finger to keep track of your oxygen levels throughout the night while you sleep.
 A strap around your chest, similar to an athletic heart rate monitor, measures the effort of your respiration.

 What To Expect During A Sleep Apnea Test

 Before you begin your home sleep test, you’ll meet with a provider in one of our 47 convenient locations to talk about the symptoms that may be related to sleep apnea.
-During this visit, you will fill out a health questionnaire and talk with your doctor about your sleep issues.
-If your doctor believes that you may have sleep apnea, we will prescribe a home sleep test, and likely send you home with one that day.
+During this visit, you will fill out a health questionnaire and talk with our medical provider about your sleep issues.
+If our provider believes that you may have sleep apnea, we will prescribe a home sleep test, and likely send you home with one that day.

 You won’t need to do any recording or data charting; it’s all completed automatically with your home sleep test equipment.
-Your doctor will receive results as the sleep apnea test is happening, and you won’t have to wait for a lab to send over your test results..
+Our doctor will review the results of your sleep apnea test, and you won’t have to wait for a lab to send over your test results.
 From there, you’ll be diagnosed and given treatment options.

 Diagnosis and Treatment

-Home sleep test results are transmitted to your doctor instantly, so it’s possible for you to have the results of your sleep apnea test within 24 – 72 hours.
-If you have sleep apnea, we will know right away, and your doctor will create a customized treatment plan that attacks the problem at its source.
+Home sleep tests can be taken the same night as they are prescribed, so it’s possible for you to have the results of your sleep apnea test within 24 – 72 hours.
+If you have sleep apnea, we will know right away, and our doctor will create a customized treatment plan that attacks the problem at its source.